flintwinters/Forj/README.md

 # Forj

+As computing becomes necessary for daily life, its providers attain greater influence over us, making democratization, and commoditization of computing an ethical imperative.

 Forj is a language and an OS.
 The language is stack based, functional, and has first-class types.
 The OS is written in Forj, has a 39 bit virtual address space, and round robin scheduler.